-- Assuming full responsibility for the class/schedule for a period of time to which the mentor teacher and university supervisor agree; the decision concerning how and when to increase a teacher candidate's classroom responsibilities should be a joint decision, involving all three key participants the mentor teacher, the teacher candidate, and the university supervisor. - Observing at least four other teachers during the semester; these teachers should represent a variety of curricular areas and styles of teaching. - Writing daily lesson plans for all lessons taught. - Attending all seminars required by the university supervisors. - Maintaining a three-ringed notebook or electronic file for organizational purposes; this file should include lesson plans and other student materials; the notebook or e-file should also contain teaching ideas and materials accumulated during student teaching. - Developing and implementing at least one complete instructional thematic/interdisciplinary unit during the student teaching semester; the unit must include a student evaluation component. - Creating two visual displays (e.g., bulletin boards, showcases, and learning center) in a classroom or elsewhere in the school; these displays should be instructional in nature or a display of the students' projects, etc., and must be approved by the mentor teacher. - Using educational technology either alone or in conjunction with the mentor teacher. - Creating and critiquing a video of a lesson taught by the teacher candidate (the video must comply with the school district's privacy policy).
+- Reviewing with the mentor teacher any and all applicable policies, codes or confidentiality issues related to the experience - Assuming full responsibility for the class/schedule for a period of time to which the mentor teacher and university supervisor agree; the decision concerning how and when to increase a teacher candidate's classroom responsibilities should be a joint decision, involving all three key participants - the mentor teacher, the teacher candidate, and the university supervisor. - Observing at least four other teachers during the semester; these teachers should represent a variety of curricular areas and styles of teaching. - Writing daily lesson plans for all lessons taught. - Attending all seminars required by the university supervisors. - Maintaining a three-ringed notebook or electronic file for organizational purposes; this file should include lesson plans and other student materials; the notebook or e-file should also contain teaching ideas and materials accumulated during student teaching. - Developing and implementing at least one complete instructional thematic/interdisciplinary unit during the student teaching semester; the unit must include a student evaluation component. - Creating two visual displays (e.g., bulletin boards, showcases, and learning center) in a classroom or elsewhere in the school; these displays should be instructional in nature or a display of the students' projects, etc., and must be approved by the mentor teacher. - Using educational technology either alone or in conjunction with the mentor teacher. - Creating and critiquing a video of a lesson taught by the teacher candidate (the video must comply with the school district's privacy policy).